finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ReferencePortfolioApi apiInstance = new ReferencePortfolioApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the portfolio
+    String scope = "scope_example"; // String | The scope of the reference portfolio.
-    String code = "code_example"; // String | The code of the portfolio
+    String code = "code_example"; // String | The code of the reference portfolio.
+Together with the scope this uniquely identifies              the reference portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the constituents to retrieve OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The AsAt date of the data List<String> sortBy = Arrays.asList(); // List<String> | Optional.
-Order the results by these fields.
-Use the '-' sign to denote descending order e.g. -MyFieldName
+    String effectiveAt = "effectiveAt_example"; // String | The effective date of the constituents to retrieve.
+Defaults to the current LUSID system datetime if not specified.
-    Integer start = 56; // Integer | Optional.
-When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | Optional.
-The Properties of the constituents try {
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve constituents.
+Defaults to return the latest version              of each constituent if not specified.
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"ReferenceHolding\" domain to decorate onto              the constituents.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"ReferenceHolding/strategy/quantsignal\".
+Defaults to return all available instrument and reference holding properties if not specified. try {
-      GetReferencePortfolioConstituentsResponse result = apiInstance.getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, sortBy, start, limit, instrumentPropertyKeys);
+      GetReferencePortfolioConstituentsResponse result = apiInstance.getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReferencePortfolioApi#getReferencePortfolioConstituents");